 If you are considering installing a new roof or just replacing an old one, you’ll need to measure the roof with precision to avoid costly mistakes.
 It is always best to leave the roof measuring to professionals.

-Contact A. Fricker Roofing & Waterproofing for your roof inspection and measurement in Tulsa, OK.
+Contact A. Fricker Roofing and Waterproofing for your roof inspection and measurement in Tulsa, OK.
 The team of expert roofers, equipped with advanced technology, measurement tools, and the proper knowledge, will assist you in dealing with your roof measurement and installation.
 Call us today at (918) 402-7167!